-We have LED puck lights in our van.
+We have LED puck lights in our van build.
 Puck lights are typically recessed into the ceiling, so they have a very clean look that’s really integrated with your van.
-It’s also easy to create different lighting zones by running your lights off different switches.
+It’s also easy to create different lighting zones by running your lights to different switches.
 We have six puck lights in the main living area that are controlled by one switch, and two more over the bed that run off a separate switch.

 Of all the LED lighting options, puck lights are the most difficult to install.
 You’ll have to run wiring behind the ceiling/walls for each light.
 And you’ll need to cut a hole with a hole saw to recess the lights into the ceiling.
 But with some preparation and care it’s not too difficult.
 We have full instructions for installing LED puck lights in our epic electrical post.

 12V LED Strip Lighting

 LED strip lighting is another way to put simple and attractive lights inside your van.
 Strip lighting is typically sold in 5 meter (16.4 ft) lengths, and you’ll probably need about two strips – one for each side of your van.
 This type of lighting produces an even glow throughout.

 Since there’s less wiring involved, installing LED strip lights is much simpler than puck lights.
 You also won’t need to cut any holes because strip lighting should come with its own adhesive.
 We’ve seen most vanlifers stick strip lighting down the side edges of their ceilings.
 However, it’s not as easy to create separate lighting zones as it is with puck lights.

 Another option some people use for lighting their vans is LED Xmas lights.
 Installation is simple (the wiring is similar to installing strip lighting), and the visual effect is striking – a bit more rustic and fun.
 If that’s the style you’re going for, then LED Xmas lights can be a great option.